KYC

 Biometric authentication is related but distinct.
 IDV uses biometrics at onboarding to match a live person against a document photo, creating a reference record.
 Authentication uses the same biometric later, at login or transaction approval, to confirm the person accessing the account is the verified individual from onboarding.
 IDV creates the reference; authentication uses it.
 Conflating the two creates access control gaps.

-Sanctions screening and adverse media screening often run in parallel with IDV on modern onboarding platforms.
-The identity check confirms who the person is; sanctions screening confirms they're not on a prohibited list; adverse media screening surfaces negative news that affects their risk rating.
+PEP screening, sanctions screening and adverse media screening often run in parallel with IDV on modern onboarding platforms, and they can only function reliably when the names being screened are verified.
+The identity check confirms who the person is; sanctions screening confirms they're not on a prohibited list; adverse media surfaces negative news that affects their risk rating and can trigger re-verification or EDD later in the relationship.
+A hit against a customer whose identity hasn't been confirmed leaves an unresolved risk that examiners will flag.
 Running all three at onboarding is faster and produces a more defensible audit record than running them sequentially.

 Central KYC (CKYC) registries are changing how IDV works in some markets.
 India's CKYC system, maintained by CERSAI under the Prevention of Money Laundering Act, holds pre-verified records for over 700 million individuals as of 2024.
 Any regulated entity can retrieve a verified identity record instead of running the full IDV process from scratch.
 Similar systems are under development in Singapore, within the EU under the eIDAS 2.0 framework, and across several Gulf Cooperation Council states.